rishavrawat-ai/freelancer/README.md

 ### Next steps

-- Mirror the `users` module to add projects, proposals, auth, etc.
+- Mirror the `users` module to add projects, proposals, etc.
-- Hook the frontend to the new `/api` routes (native `fetch`, TanStack Query, etc.).
+- Propagate the authenticated session across the rest of the frontend (protected dashboards, client views, etc.).
 - Deploy: ship the backend to any Node-friendly host (Neon pairs well with Railway, Render, Fly.io, AWS, Vercel functions, etc.) and either proxy it behind the frontend domain or expose it separately with HTTPS.